kieranelrod/kieranelrod.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

-# Bio

 I am a PhD student in the Civil and Environmental Engineering department at Cargnegie Mellon University, advised by [Katherine Flanigan](https://www.flanigansaluslab.com/our-team) and [Mario Bergés](https://www.marioberges.com/).
 I work in the area of human-building interaction, with my primary research interest being social interactions in the built environment.
 Specifically: